 Student attendance is extremely important and one of the primary causes of student failure.
 You cannot learn if you are not present.
-Parents/guardians must require their children of school age to attend school.
+In accordance with M.G.L. c.
+76, § 1, parents/guardians must require their children of school age to attend school.
 School is the students' present career and must be taken seriously.